iicrazyjr/Stockholm/README.md

 # Stockholm
-Encrypt all your files in the "infected" directory
+Encrypt all your files in the "infected" directory using the Fernet python library

 # Installation
 You can install it using the git command